Does Benadryl help with or cause anxiety?

 - Hallucinations

-In the event of an overdose of diphenhydramine (Benadryl), call right away for emergency medical help (dial 911 in the US) or contact the Poison Control Helpline at 1-800-222-1222.
+In the event of an overdose of diphenhydramine (Benadryl), call for emergency medical help right away (dial 911 in the US) or contact the Poison Control Helpline at 1-800-222-1222.

 This is not all the information you need to know about Benadryl (diphenhydramine) for safe and effective use and does not take the place of your doctor’s directions.
-Review the full product information or Drug Facts Label discuss this information and any questions you have with your doctor or other health care provider.
+Review the full product information or Drug Facts Label discuss this information and any questions you have with your doctor, pharmacist or other health care provider.

 References